Acton - Upper Burnie

 Acton - Upper Burnie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Acton - Upper Burnie's population is approximately 3,411 as of November 2025.
-Between the 2021 Census and June 2024, the population increased by around 141 people (4.3%), from 3,270 to an estimated resident population of 3,395.
-This increase includes 27 validated new addresses since the Census date.
-The population density is approximately 1,586 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Acton - Upper Burnie's growth rate exceeded that of its SA3 area (4.1%), making it a growth leader in the region.
+Acton - Upper Burnie's population is approximately 3,397 as of Feb 2026.
+From the 2021 Census, which reported a population of 3,270 people, there has been an increase of 127 people (3.9%).
+This growth is inferred from ABS estimated resident population data of 3,395 in June 2024 and additional validated new addresses since the Census date.
+The population density ratio is around 1,580 persons per square kilometer, above the national average assessed by AreaSearch.
+Acton - Upper Burnie's growth rate of 3.9% since the census is within 0.6 percentage points of the SA3 area (4.5%), indicating strong growth fundamentals.
 Natural growth contributed approximately 61.9% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using a weighted aggregation method from LGA to SA2 levels.
-Projections indicate an overall population decline in the area, with a decrease of 18 persons expected by 2041.
-However, specific age cohorts are projected to grow, notably the 85 and over age group, which is anticipated to increase by 44 people.
+For areas not covered by this data and post-2032 growth estimation, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021, adjusted using weighted aggregation methods from LGA to SA2 levels.
+Future demographic trends suggest an overall population decline, with the area expected to lose 18 persons by 2041 according to these projections.
+However, growth is anticipated in specific age cohorts, notably the 85 and over group, projected to grow by 44 people.

 Frequently Asked Questions - Population